-Asheville Tourists Baseball Home Game vs Bowling Green Hot Rods
+Asheville Tourists Baseball Home Games vs Hub City Spartanburg

-Grab your game day gear and head out to McCormick Field for America’s favorite pastime!
-The Asheville Tourists are the Minor League High-A Affiliate for the Houston Astros—and our local favorites.
-This year, they have six nights of home games against the Bowling Green Hot Rods leading up to Labor Day.
-And each night has its own attraction, including Thirsty Thursday, Dollar Dog Friday, and Labor Day Weekend Fireworks following Sunday night’s game.
-Tickets are $12–21.
+Grab your game day gear and head out to McCormick Field for America’s favorite pastime.
+The Asheville Tourists are the Minor League High-A Affiliate for the Houston Astros—and our local favorites!
+As is tradition, they have six nights of home games leading up to Labor Day, this year against the Hub City Spartanburgers.
+And each night has its own events, including Thirsty Thursday, Dollar Dog Friday, and Labor Day Weekend Fireworks following Sunday night’s game.
+Tickets are $13–43.

 Earl Scruggs Music Festival

 The Earl Scruggs Music Festival brings the best of bluegrass, Americana, and roots music together in a multi-day celebration of Mr. Scruggs’ contributions to music.
 Best known for the “Scruggs style” of playing the five-string banjo, he crossed musical boundaries and collaborated with artists across musical genres.
-35+ bands will perform on three stages, including Emmylou Harris, Infamous Stringdusters, Jon Stickley Trio, Reedy River String Band, and more!
-The festival also offers a variety of workshops and experiences.
+45+ bands will perform on four stages, including Nitty Gritty Dirt Band, Del McCoury Band, and Alison Krauss and Union Station featuring Jerry Douglas!
+The festival also offers a variety of workshops and experiences and a Little Foggie’s kids zone.

 Learn more: earlscruggsmusicfest.com

-The North Carolina Apple Festival has been Western North Carolina’s premier family-friendly festival for well over 70 years.
+The North Carolina Apple Festival has been a premier family-friendly festival in Western North Carolina for several generations, welcoming more than 250,000 visitors each year.
 Enjoy four days of free fun, from the opening ceremonies at the Historic Courthouse to the King Apple Parade on Labor Day afternoon.
 The festival also includes one of the best known street fairs in the Carolinas.
 There will be freshly picked apples, arts and crafts, festival food, and free entertainment at the Historic Courthouse on Hendersonville’s Main Street.

 Learn more: ncapplefestival.org